Jank8/FlairX-Mod-Manager/README.md

 ### Installation Steps
 1. Download the latest release from the [Releases](../../releases) page
 2. Extract the archive to your desired location (preferably on an NTFS drive)
-3. Run `ZZZ Mod Manager X.exe` as Administrator
+3. Run `FlairX Mod Manager.exe` as Administrator
 4. The application will automatically request administrator privileges if needed

 ### First Run Setup